Real Twistings are 2-Line Bundles: Super 2-line bundles

-that embed (super) bundle gerbes into (super) 2-line bundles.
-Under the classification of \cref{super-2-line-bundles}, their images correspond to the subsets $\h^1(X,\Z_2) \times \h^3(X,\Z)$ and $\h^3(X,\Z)$, respectively. \end{proposition}
+\begin{Proposition} There are, respectively, a~fully faithful functor and an equivalence of bicategories, that embed $($super$)$ bundle gerbes into $($super$)$ {\rm2}-line bundles.
+Under the classification of Theorem~{\rm\ref{super-2-line-bundles}}, their images correspond to the subsets $\h^1(X,\Z_2) \times \h^3(X,\Z)$ and $\h^3(X,\Z)$, respectively. \end{Proposition}

-We denote by $\cssAlgBdlbi(X)$ the bicategory of central simple super algebra bundles over $X$, with bimodules as the 1-morphisms.
-The definition of the bicategory $\stwoLineBdl(X)$ that we have recalled above has been obtained in \cite{Kristel2020} by applying the plus construction for presheaves of bicategories of \cite{nikolaus2} to the presheaf $\cssAlgBdlbi$, i.e.
+We denote by $\cssAlgBdlbi(X)$ the bicategory of central simple super algebra bundles over~$X$, with bimodules as the 1-morphisms.
+The definition of the bicategory $\stwoLineBdl(X)$ recalled above was obtained in~\cite{Kristel2020} by applying the plus construction of~\cite{nikolaus2} to the presheaf $\cssAlgBdlbi$.
+Recall that the classical plus construction of Grothendieck assigns to a~presheaf $\mathcal{F}$ a~sheaf $\mathcal{F}^+$, its sheafification.
+The sheafification functor $\mathcal{F} \mapsto \mathcal{F}^+$ can be characterized abstractly as the left adjoint to the inclusion functor of sheaves into presheaves, or can be described by a~concrete model.
+In the concrete model, $\mathcal{F}^+(X)$ consists of matching families of local sections of $\mathcal{F}$ modulo a~suitable equivalence relation: two families are identified if they agree on a~common refinement.

+Nikolaus and Schweigert~\cite{nikolaus2} have generalized this concrete description to presheaves of bicategories.
+Intuitively, $\mathcal{F}^+$ assembles all compatible collections of locally defined objects together with the gluing data relating them.
+Applying their construction here yields the definition